 Multivitamins- do we really need them?

 It can't just be me that's overwhelmed by the towering shelves of vitamins and supplements in every supermarket I go into.
-Around 70% of us take some sort of vitamin each day ( or try too at least! ).
+Around 70% of us take some sort of vitamin each day ( or try to at least! ).
 But how effective are they, and are they really worth the money?

-These are pretty good questions for anyone who wants to live healthier and avoid long term diseases like heart disease.
+These are pretty good questions for anyone who wants to live healthier and avoid long-term diseases like heart disease.
 But before you start buying every vitamin from A - Zinc, you should remember that the best way to make sure you're getting the vitamins and minerals your body needs is directly from our food.

-There's just no way, in my eyes, that a multivitamin can take the place of eating a variety of health foods and food groups.
+There's just no way, in my eyes, that a multivitamin can take the place of eating a variety of healthy foods and food groups.
 And some experts even say it's time to give up multivitamins to make sure we stay healthy...but with that being said, multivitamins aren't completely cut and dry and some people can benefit from them.

 So what is a multivitamin?